pterodactyl/documentation/tutorials/mysql_setup.md

 :::

 ::: danger
-This is not for you to configure your mysql connections for servers.
-They should use the External IP of the DB server (or 172.18.0.1 for a database on the same node).
+This is not how to configure game servers.
 :::

 ### Creating a user